chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/enforce-overview/index.md

 ## Chainguard Enforce for Git

 In addition to ensuring that Kubernetes clusters comply with established policies, Chainguard Enforce also supports Git signature verification for GitHub repositories.
-Chainguard Enforce for Git is built around [Gitsign](https://docs.sigstore.dev/gitsign/overview/) a component of the [Sigstore project](https://www.sigstore.dev/).
+Chainguard Enforce for Git is built around [Gitsign](https://docs.sigstore.dev/gitsign/overview/), a tool that is part of [Sigstore suite](https://www.sigstore.dev/).
 Gitsign implements keyless Sigstore to sign Git commits with a valid OpenID Connect identity, like a GitHub or Google account.
 This allows users to sign their Git commits without the need for GPG keys or a complicated configuration.

 After [installing the Chainguard Enforce app on a GitHub repository](/chainguard/chainguard-enforce/chainguard-enforce-github/install-enforce-github/) you can configure it to ensure that any commits to that repo must be signed by a verified Git signature before they're merged.
 Chainguard Enforce for Git currently works with public or private repositories on GitHub.